 After wandering the streets for more than an hour, I finally found a cheap dormitory in Mahajan guest house that charged a minimal amount of Rs.100/night.
 I kept my belongings and headed straight to the nearby temple.

 It was post lunch period and I was trying hard to keep up with the energy.
 So I decided to rest in the temple premises.
 The weather was pleasant with the cool breeze blowing and the sun provided the necessary warmth.
 But, before the poet in me could arise and appreciate the weather more, I was already in the blissful state of sleep!

 After an hour or so, I woke up to the drizzles and thunders.
 I felt rejuvenated and soon continued my wandering.
 A local guided me on my way to the Chamunda temple but lured by the old streets, houses, and temples, I lost my way while clicking pictures.

 By this time, I had reached the end of the road where a board indicated that the further steps lead to Sui Mata temple.
 Without further ado, I accepted my fate and started climbing.
 The steps soon ended followed by a trail in the jungle.
 Still unsure of the path, I continued to walk with a belief that I would get help on my way.

 Rightly so, I met an old man who confirmed that I am on the right path.
 He told me that he is a regular visitor here and comes daily in the evening as a respite from the mundane.
-“I like the peace here”, he looked at me smiling, as if knowing that we are sharing the same mutual feeling.
-It was already half past 4 and according to the old man, there was still a lot of distance to cover.
+“I like the peace here”, he looked at me smiling, as if knowing already that the feeling is mutual.
+It was already around 5 and according to the old man, there was still a lot of distance to cover.
 He asked me to return back with him.
 But, now that I had reached till here, I was adamant to walk further.
 I was able to convince him that I’ll go up to the village and return if the light gets dull.

 Read- Pie in the sky: Patnitop